Notebooks¶

 By default, it uses datarobot-image-pullsecret (common DR secret)

-Revision storage at AWS S3¶
+Revision storage using AWS S3¶

 On-premise installations of DataRobot support storage of notebooks revision files in Amazon S3.